Getting Data

 How does Apple’s new stylus work on any surface?

 Unlike current Apple Pencils, which require a capacitive touchscreen, the new design uses optical sensors embedded in the tip.
-These sensors analyze changes in light as the stylus moves, similar to how an optical mouse works.
+These sensors analyze changes in light as the stylus moves, much like an optical mouse.

 The patent details two main sensor types: optical flow sensors and laser speckle flow sensors.
-Optical flow sensors track motion by detecting frame-to-frame light changes, while laser speckle sensors monitor tiny shifts in laser reflections as the stylus moves.
+Optical flow sensors track motion by detecting frame-to-frame changes in light, while laser speckle sensors monitor minute shifts in laser reflections as the stylus moves.

 Did you know?